bufbuild-ru/docs/docs/curl/usage/index.md

 ## Output

 By default, `buf curl` prints the response messages to _stdout_ in JSON format.
 If an RPC error occurs, the error information is printed to _stderr_, also in JSON format, and the exit code is the [gRPC error code](https://grpc.github.io/grpc/core/md_doc_statuscodes.html) shifted three bits to the left.
-A non-zero exit code that's less than eight indicates incorrect usage or other unexpected error.You can enable verbose output via the `-v` or `--verbose` flag.
+A non-zero exit code that's less than eight indicates incorrect usage or other unexpected error.

+You can enable verbose output via the `-v` or `--verbose` flag.
 This generates a lot of output to _stderr_ which may be helpful for troubleshooting, including details related to TLS and traces of all RPC activity, including server reflection calls.

 ## Examples